Thuy Tien's 2-minute video about Vietnamese history

 Thuy Tien writes calligraphy at the Ho Chi Minh City Youth Cultural House, Tet 2023.
 Photo: Character provided

 Pham Thuy Tien used to work for a media company as a scriptwriter and film editor after graduating from university.
-In her free time, the girl from Dong Nai also records audiobooks to earn extra income.
+In her spare time, the girl from Dong Nai also records audiobooks to earn extra income.

 When the Covid-19 epidemic broke out strongly in Ho Chi Minh City in mid-2021, Thuy Tien returned to her hometown.
 Every day, she had to receive information about the number of deaths and infected cases, while her father, despite his old age, still participated in the fight against the epidemic, which made Tien worried and unable to eat or sleep.
 For a long time, she often cried for no reason, thinking about everything in a negative way.
 To pull herself out of her bad mood, Tien turned to painting.